By Jeff Nisewanger

 The company promised ongoing updates in the coming year to show off the car’s interior design and provide more details on charging infrastructure, pricing, and other details.

 This entry was posted on Monday, January 9th, 2017 at 5:55 am and is filed under General.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.